Remittance transfer rule

 Coming soon: TILA-RESPA implementation support

 We recently finalized the TILA-RESPA rule, which makes mortgage disclosure easier for consumers to understand and use and helps facilitate compliance with TILA and RESPA.
 The rule takes effect August 1, 2015.
 Over the next several months, we’ll release compliance guides and other information to help industry understand and implement this new rule.
+To help you get started, we have an executive summary of the rule and annotated versions of the loan estimate and closing disclosure model forms.

 CFPB finalizes modifications to mortgage rules